cds-snc/claim-tax-benefits-documentation/pages/_en/continuing-development.md

 trans_url: Continuer le développement
 ---

-This document describes how to continue development with this codebase — as well as the app structure and the technologies used — to make it easy to revive this project in the future.
+This document describes how to continue development with this codebase — as well as the app structure and the technologies used — to make it easy to revive this work in the future.

-Anyone looking to continue development on this repo, there are basically two scenarios that I can foresee.
+We foresee two scenarios for continuing development:

-1. You want to see the app running and see all the pages so that you can rebuild it in some other tech
+1. Run the app and view all the pages in order to rebuild it using other technology
-2. You want to continue developing this repo specifically

-No shade either way, context and priorities and all that.
-The first scenario is easier to explain, so I'll do it first.
+2. Continue development of this specific repository

-(Note: if there's anything not covered in here, get in touch with [@pcraig3](https://github.com/pcraig3) or [@charlesmorin](https://github.com/charlesmorin).)
+(Note: if there’s anything not covered in here, get in touch with @pcraig3 or @charlesmorin.)

-## 1. Boot up the app, see all the pages
+## 1. Run the app and view all the pages

 All you need to do here is run the app and then find all the URLs.